Shadowstrike17/GPTpublic/README.md

-# GPTpublic
+# GPT Public

-gpt public is to get chatgpt (and other stuff) for free no acount needed!
-(still in beta) but will be relesed in 1-2 weeks
+GPT Public is a platform to access ChatGPT and other features for free, without needing an account!
+It's currently in beta, but it's scheduled for release in 1-2 weeks.